sbelakho2/apex-mediation-platform/docs/Customer-Facing/Billing-Compliance/pricing.md

 ### What if I have both mobile and CTV traffic?

-The CTV premium (+2pp) only applies to CTV/web video revenue.
-Your mobile display ad revenue uses standard rates.
-We track this automatically.
+All channels count toward the same tier.
+We break out CTV/web video vs. mobile revenue in the dashboard, but the platform fee is applied to the total mediated revenue for the month unless you enable a specific add-on.

 ### Do you offer discounts for non-profits?

 Yes!
-Non-profit organizations and educational institutions qualify for **50% off** our revenue share.
+Non-profit organizations and educational institutions qualify for **50% off** the platform fee.

 **Contact**: support@bel-consulting.ee with proof of non-profit status.

 ---

-**Last Updated**: 2025-11-18
+**Last Updated**: 2025-11-24
-**Pricing effective**: 2025-11-18
+**Pricing effective**: 2025-11-24
 **Subject to change**: We'll notify you 30 days before any price changes